 When Save The Music started in 1997, music education funding cuts in public schools were on the rise.
 School boards and superintendents often cited economic strain as a justification for schools cutting music programs from the regular schedule and relegating music and the arts to after school or enrichment programs.

 Looking at the music education funding landscape twenty-five years later, we can see that music education budget cuts disproportionately impact school districts that serve students of color, immigrant students and low-income communities.
 According to the most recent federal data, a majority of students in the U.S. have access to music education as part of their school day.
-The approximately 15,000 districts serving 5 million students in places with schools cutting music programs are predominantly in school districts that serve black, immigrant and low-income student populations.
+The approximately 7,000 schools without music programs are predominantly in school districts that serve black, immigrant and low-income student populations.

 In our experience at Save The Music, most people understand the benefits of music programs in public schools intuitively, and many are aware of the research that has shown investment in music education funding drives positive student and school outcomes – including better attendance, academic performance, teacher satisfaction and student social-emotional skills like confidence and focus.

 So why does music education funding remain at risk when school districts face budget pressures?
-Looking at research compiled by Americans for the Arts, there are two principal factors at play in schools cutting music programs:
+Looking at research compiled by Americans for the Arts, there are two principal factors at play for why music programs are being cut:

-1. Music education funding cuts continue to be a go-to option for school districts in times of crisis, leading to chronic underfunding.
+1. Music education funding cuts continue to be an option for school districts that have weak programs and a lack of parental support, leading to chronic underfunding.

 2. Schools cutting music programs have led to music education funding being inequitable.